microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraServicePrincipal.md

 ## Description

-the `Set-EntraServicePrincipal` cmdlet updates a service principal in Microsoft Entra ID.
+The `Set-EntraServicePrincipal` cmdlet updates a service principal in Microsoft Entra ID.

 ## Examples